carvel-dev/carvel/content/kapp-controller/docs/latest/package-authoring.md

 $ imgpkg push -i registry.corp.com/packages/my-pkg-repo:1.0.0 -f my-pkg-repo
 ```

-Package repository is pushed!
-Follow [Adding package repository](package-consumption.md#installing-a-package) step from Package consumption workflow to see how to let kapp-controller know about this repository.
+The package repository is pushed.
+Follow the [Adding package repository](package-consumption.md#adding-package-repository) step from the
+package consumption workflow to see an example of adding and using a PackageRepository with kapp-controller.